SuperOfficeDocs/superoffice-docs/docs/onsite/config-and-ini/service-config.md

 ### dbType

-Type of database, e.g. mssql or oracle.
+Type of database, for example mssql or oracle.

 ### nsUser